-Best things to do in Scotland in January 2025
+Best things to do in Scotland in January 2026

 January is a quieter month as the days are short and everyone has to get their heads down after the festivities of Hogmanay.
 It can be cold – the average temperature is around 5 degrees – but it can feel even colder when the wind blows.
-The mountains are likely to have snow so its a good time for skiers.
+The mountains are likely to have snow, so its a good time for skiers.
 But if snowsports aren’t your thing, there are plenty of other things to do in Scotland in January.
-For a start, its the month we celebrate the life and works of our national poet, Robert Burns.
+For a start, it’s the month we celebrate the life and works of our national poet, Robert Burns.
 And there are a surprising number of concerts, festivals and exhibitions to enjoy in Scotland in January.

-Scotland in January 2025
+Scotland in January 2026

 Dundee V&A Museum Tour